Session Eleven: Page to stage

 - Booking is essential.
 Pen to Print and our partners reserve the right to remove participants who are found not to have booked a place for a session.

-- This course is intended for those who have not attended a Pen to Print playwriting writing course before.
+- This course is intended for those who have attended a Pen to Print playwriting writing course before.

 - If you have previously attended the Beginners Playwriting Classes, we recommend participants book the Advanced Playwriting Classes with Lucy Kaufman.